webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 };
 ```

-Two chunk groups with names `home` and `about` created.
+Two chunk groups with names `home` and `about` are created.
 Each of them has a chunk with a module - `./home.js` for `home` and `./about.js` for `about`

-> There are might be more than one chunk in the chunk group.
-For example [SplitChunkPlugin](/plugins/split-chunks-plugin/) do so - it splits a chunk into one or more chunks.
+> There might be more than one chunk in the chunk group.
+For example [SplitChunkPlugin](/plugins/split-chunks-plugin/) does so - it splits a chunk into one or more chunks.

 ## Chunks